 To migrate a Droplet using snapshots, you should:

 The data and organization of the file system on the new Droplet should be identical to the original.
-However, it’s a good idea to test the services on the new instance because, for example, it’s possible that services you expect to be running weren’t set to start at boot.
+However, it's a good idea to test the services on the new instance because, for example, it's possible that services you expect to be running weren't set to start at boot.
+If you're using a floating IP, a fast way to test is to update floating IP to point to the new Droplet.
+If you notice any part of the migration has failed, it's equally fast to revert back to using the original Droplet.

 After any migration, it can be worth the cost to retain the original Droplet and snapshots, run automated and manual tests, and seek stakeholder verification.
 This way, if something goes wrong in the new location, these backups can be used to determine if the problems existed before the move.